The old IBM versions of Lotus Notes and IBM Domino are nearing end of life, while HCL continues to invest in future releases of HCL Domino

-What happened with IBM Notes and Domino, in brief
+What happened with IBM Notes and IBM Domino, in brief

-HCL announced the end-of-support date for Domino 9 and Domino 10.
-This was the first such announcement since HCL acquired the Lotus Notes and Domino product family from IBM, and these versions were the last ones created under the IBM brand.
+HCL announced the end of support date for Domino 9 and Domino 10.
+This was the first such announcement since HCL acquired the Lotus Notes and Domino product family from IBM back in July 2019, and these versions were the last ones created under the IBM brand.

 These releases have been considered reliable and some customers have upgraded to Domino 10 more recently.
 Moreover, even older (10+ years) versions of Lotus Notes and Domino are still used by businesses that are stuck in a half-migrated state, running legacy applications indefinitely.
 HCL’s message rings a bell for IT groups in all these companies.